John Dean - Class 1978

 Kilpatrick enters the PIHS Athletic Hall of Fame posthumously after a brilliant career both at the high school and collegiate levels.

 His best sport at Presque Isle High School was baseball, but he also played a year of basketball and a year of football.
+Don led his team to the state baseball tournament as a junior and was an offensive catalyst and an excellent defensive center fielder.
+He spent the summer pitching for the American Junior Legion team.

 Following his college graduation, Kilpatrick enlisted in the military and served his country as a bomber pilot, flying missions over France and Germany, including one on the day of the great Allied Normandy Invasion.
 While returning from his 15th bombing mission over Bernburg, Germany, his plane was hit by cannon fire.
 He was able to bail out but was later killed as a result of the battle.
+The Donald Kilpatrick Memorial Trophy was established by the Northern Aroostook League in 1946 to be presented to the Aroostook League baseball champion every year.

 Dr. Jack Belden Community Member